Sarah Hildebrandt

-Sarah Ann Hildebrandt (born September 23, 1993) is an American freestyle wrestler.
-She won one of the bronze medals in the women's 50 kg event at the 2020 Summer Olympics in Tokyo, Japan.
-She is a three-time medalist at the World Wrestling Championships and a gold medalist at the Pan American Games.
-She is also a six-time gold medalist at the Pan American Wrestling Championships.
+Sarah Ann Hildebrandt (/ˈhɪldəbrænt/ HIL-də-brant; born September 23, 1993) is an American freestyle wrestler.
+She currently competes in the Strawweight division of Real American Freestyle (RAF), where she is the current RAF Women's Strawweight Champion.

+Hildebrandt won the gold medal in the women's 50 kg event at the 2024 Summer Olympics in Paris, France, and a bronze at the 2020 Summer Olympics in Tokyo, Japan.
+She is a four-time medalist at the World Wrestling Championships and a gold medalist at the Pan American Games.
+Hildebrandt is also a seven-time gold medalist at the Pan American Wrestling Championships.